Looking for Oxford restaurants? Check out our ideas for eating and drinking in the university city, from Jericho to Summertown and beyond…

 Choose from an à la carte menu, or, if you’re visiting on a weekday lunchtime, go for the set menu which offers three courses for £17.75.
 On our visit we tried crisp brown shrimp fritters with a gently spiced carrot and caraway purée and sweet onion chutney.
 Pink duck breast came in a rich blood orange sauce with tender kale and buttery Pommes Anna, but desserts are where it really impressed.
 A fudgy slice of sticky toffee pudding with a slice of caramelised banana perched on top had the right balance of sweetness, with a rich caramel sauce and quenelle of cooling milk sorbet, while biscuit nuggets added a welcome hint of salt.

-Edamame – best Japanese restaurant in Oxford
+Edamame – for Japanese

 Peter Galpin and his Japanese wife, Mieko, set up Edamame in 1998 with the intention of creating an inviting, hole-in-the-wall eatery for guests to enjoy authentic Japanese home cooking.
 The couple offers three different menus that rotate according to a fixed weekly schedule so that they can serve a wide variety of dishes using the freshest ingredients.
 There are no reservations and tables are shared to help keep the prices low and the seating efficient in what is a tiny restaurant.
 Edamame offers a lunch-only menu Wednesday to Sunday lunchtimes, a sushi-only menu on Thursday early evenings, and a dinner-only menu on Friday and Saturday early evenings.
 Peter says: “We are delighted that for the last three years the Japanese government has awarded us with exclusive recognition as being Oxford’s only truly authentic Japanese eatery.”

-Oli’s Thai – best Thai restaurant in Oxford
+Oli’s Thai – for Thai

 It’s not far from East Oxford’s hip, studenty Cowley Road, but hidden amid houses on an unassuming suburban street, Oli’s Thai is deliberately discreet.
 “We wanted a traditional neighbourhood restaurant,” explains Rufus Thurston, who runs Oli’s (named after their son), with his Thai wife, Laddawan.
 “A lot of my favourite restaurants are in Brooklyn, and it’s not obvious where they are.
 They’re plain, food-focused and the customers are people who walk there.”